nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Target user profile**:

 * has a need to manage a significant number of patients
-* has a need to manage paitent schedules
+* has a need to manage patient schedules
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions